harrisonst/rocketseat/explorer/stage-02/stage-02-desafio-avancado-recriando-layouts/README.md

 ---

 ## Advanced challenge - new layout
-This challenge I am creating a new one layout based on Stage 02.
+This challenge I am creating a new layout based on Stage 02.